Malancrav: The Village Where Time Almost Stood Still

 Saved from a sure collapse by the Foundation Mihai Eminescu Trust, Apafi Mansion is one of the highlights of the village and a state of the art restoration work.
 The mansion, located just a few meters away from the church, was the property of the Apafi family and later of the Bethlen family, before becoming in 1920 the property of the village.
 Confiscated by the communist authorities during the nationalization process, the house went back to the village only in 2000.
 After years of restoration, the mansion is now open as a local guest house, overseeing the village and its revived traditions.

 Local traditions and flavors

 So many traditions are preserved in Malancrav that you’ll easily find yourself wanting to spend more time in this timeless village.
 Thanks to a local project, visitors can join one or more of the numerous workshops that cover traditional ways of cooking, weaving, carpentry techniques and many more local skills.
-You can also learn more about making fresh and tasty apple juice with a tour in the local ecological orchard, another project aiming to support the sustainable development of the village.
+You can also learn more about making fresh and tasty apple juice by taking a tour of the local ecological orchard, another project aiming to support the sustainable development of the village.

 Where to stay

 Book your stay in the guest houses managed by the Foundation Mihai Eminescu Trust.
-This way, you’ll contribute to the conservation of the cultural patrimony from the village.
-Discover the guest houses
+This way, you’ll contribute to the conservation of the cultural patrimony of the village.

 Spend at least two days in Malancrav, but be sure to book your accommodation in time, especially during summers.